-Wesleyan offers 45 majors, 29 minors, and 3 certificate programs.
+Wesleyan offers 47 majors, 32 minors, and 3 certificate programs.
 The most popular majors are social sciences; psychology; area, ethnic, and gender studies; visual and performing arts; English; and biological/life sciences.
 Wesleyan University provides combined programs with the California Institute of Technology and Columbia University‘s School of Engineering.
 These allow undergrads to earn both a bachelor’s and master’s degree in just five years.
 There are also pre-professional opportunities in medicine, law and business.

 Although academics are tough, Wesleyan University does not require a set of mandatory curriculum.
 Instead, there are 10 ‘capabilities’ that every student should have by graduation.
 These requirements can be met through a number of various courses or extracurricular activities.
 Nearly all students participate in the Writing Across the Curriculum program to help satisfy graduation requirements.
 Freshmen do have to complete First Year Initiative seminars, and the first two years should be spent taking at least two courses in natural sciences and mathematics, humanities and the arts, and social and behavioral sciences.
 Juniors and seniors are expected to take one course in each of these areas.

 There are many opportunities to learn outside the classroom as well.
-Approximately half of all Wesleyan University students study abroad through 150 programs in over 50 countries.
+Nearly half of all Wesleyan University students study abroad through 150 programs in over 50 countries.
 Students can also take part in the Twelve College Exchange where they can take classes on campuses at Amherst, Bowdoin, Connecticut College, Dartmouth, Mount Holyoke, Smith, Trinity, Vassar, Wellesley, Wheaton, and Williams.
-At Wesleyan, there are also a huge number of student groups on campus with more than 250 recognized organizations!
+At Wesleyan, there are also a huge number of student groups on campus with more than 200 recognized organizations!
 There are also several fraternities, sororities, and secret societies like the Skull and Serpent group.
 Students can participate in publishing the oldest twice-weekly college newspaper, “The Wesleyan Argus.”
 Students interested in a flexible academic program and many opportunities for extracurriculars should investigate all Wesleyan University has to offer.

 Early decision I: Nov.
-15
+15 (Applicants are notified by mid December.)

 Early decision II: Jan.
-1
+1 (Applicants are notified by mid February.)

 Regular decision: Jan.
-1
+1 (Applicants are notified by late March.)

 Freshmen Admissions

-Number of 2020 (Class of 2024) applicants: 12,752
+Number of applicants: 14,500

 Enrolled: 782

-Yield: 35.3%
+Yield: 31.5%

-Acceptance rate: 20.7%
+Acceptance rate: 17.1%

 Early Decision Admissions

-Number of applicants: 1,102
+Number of applicants: 1,123

-Admitted: 409
+Admitted: 450

-ED acceptance rate: 37.1%
+ED acceptance rate: 40.1%

-Waitlist Admission Statistics
+Wait List Admission Statistics

-Number of waitlisted applicants: 1,076
+Number of wait listed applicants: 1,359

-Admitted off the waitlist: 94
+Admitted off the wait list: 201

 Transfer Admissions

-Number of transfer applicants: 489
+Number of transfer applicants: 503

-Admitted transfer applicants: 134
+Admitted transfer applicants: 130

-Transfer acceptance rate: 27.4%
+Transfer acceptance rate: 25.8%

 Grades